 Harding's program for American Studies continues to work toward increasing awareness of the American tradition.
 Expanded in 1988 under its new name, the American Studies Institute is broadening its base of emphasis in a Christian educational environment that encourages students to continue the traditions that made America great.
 Rooted in such concepts as freedom, liberty, democracy, faith in God, family and values, the heritage of American society rests in ideals fostered by the founding fathers of this great nation.
 A number of programs are coordinated by the American Studies Institute:

 The American Studies Institute traces its roots to a program that started at Harding in 1953 called the School of American Studies.
 Expanded and renamed in 1988, the Institute is designed to supplement the academic training of students by promoting a complete understanding of the institutions, values and ideas of liberty and democracy.
 It does so by providing up-to-date reflections from national and international leaders in business, government and education.

 Harding University students of all majors are eligible to apply to the American Studies Institute Distinguished Scholars program.
-The prerequisites for automatic invitation include a 3.8 grade point average or above and standing as a junior, senior or freshman member of Harding University's Honors Scholar Program.
-Each fall there is an open application process for those with an automatic invitation and those have a 3.6 grade point average available through pipeline.
+The prerequisites for automatic invitation include a 3.8-grade point average or above and standing as a junior, senior, or freshman member of Harding University's Honors Scholar Program.
+Each fall there is an open application process for those with an automatic invitation and those who have a 3.6-grade point average available through Pipeline.

 National Leadership Forum